Paul-Wortmann/Star.P.G./Readme.md

 Final words:
 ---------
 Although I could continue adding to this game and polishing it further, I have decided to cease working on this game from version 1.0.
 I may however add to the game in the future or create a sequel....but for now I wish to try my hand at making an Action RPG.
+There are still a variety of features I would like to add to Star.P.G., they may or may not be implemented in the future, and if they are implemented, it will be a long time till the next release of Star.P.G..
 I hope you enjoy this game as much as I have enjoyed creating it!
 Paul Wortmann.
 (RoboPaul)